 Amber’s temporary protection order was denied without a hearing with the reason “No Basis” marked on the form.

 “Failed to disclose dissolution case/parenting plan filed in Yakima County.
-Also, only evidence provided was a copy of a news article.”
+Also, only evidence provided was a copy of a news article.” -Judge Bronson Brown Judge Brown is up for reelection in 2024.

 The state of Washington charged Huizar with 2nd degree rape (for Angelica’s friend), 3rd degree rape of a child (for Angelica), and for allowing persons under 21 to drink alcohol on his premise.